Our latest guidance and viewpoints

 There are many potential opportunities for operators of Remotely Piloted Aircraft Systems (RPAS) to carry goods classified as ‘dangerous’, such as transporting medical supplies to remote areas.

-CAP 2248 provides guidance to RPAS operators on the requirements and application process to gain approval from the CAA to carry dangerous goods in the UK, including a case study on dangerous goods related to COVID-19 relief efforts.
+Carriage of Dangerous Goods by Remotely Piloted Aircraft Systems (CAP2248) provides guidance to RPAS operators on the requirements and application process to gain approval from the Civil Aviation Authority (CAA) to carry dangerous goods in the UK, including a case study on dangerous goods related to COVID-19 relief efforts.